Rarotonga’s Seven Natural Wonders

 2.Fruits of Rarotonga

+Dive into turquoise splendor at Fruits of Rarotonga Reserve, Rarotonga’s crown jewel.
+Dazzling fish kaleidoscope: Angel, Butterfly, & Parrotfish dance in front of you.
 Located on the southeast tip of the island, the famous ‘Fruits of Rarotonga’ Marine Reserve is well known for its vivid turquoise waters.
-Not only is it an amazing sight on the surface, but the view underwater is nothing short of mesmerising.
-That’s because there’s a phenomenal number of fish species that call this area home, including Angel Fish, Butterfly Fish, Parrot Fish to name just a few.
+An amazing sight on the surface, but the view underwater is nothing short of mesmerising.
 Fruits of Rarotonga is easily accessible, just park up the scooter or car, change into swimwear, and set off on an aquatic adventure!

 3. Te Rua Manga (The Needle)